RC1242RC/RC1242RC.github.io/content/en/documentation/code/ColliderBit_development/Files/core_8cpp.md

   {
   }

-  int gambit_core::get_outprec() const { return outprec; }
+  /// Getter for precision to use for cout int gambit_core::get_outprec() const { return outprec; }

-  void gambit_core::bail(int mpirank)
+  /// Inform the user of the ways to invoke GAMBIT, then die. void gambit_core::bail(int mpirank)
   {
     if (mpirank < 0) mpirank = GET_RANK;